wordofwarning/wordofwarning.org/current/2016-spring/noble/index.md

 *Presented by* Contact, Word of Warning + SICK!
 Festival *during* SICK!
 Lab

 ####In Brief
-Blending performance, comedy and film, Kim Noble tries to get close to other people on this planet.
-Keith for instance.
-You maybe.
+A darkly comic take on one man’s attempts at connection, friendship and employment at B&Q.

+Through tower block, supermarket and Facebook, Kim seeks an escape from the loneliness of modern society and tries to get close to others. *Too close, maybe…*

 See his <a href="http://youtu.be/ZpI9fdp87Y8" target="_blank">trailer</a>.

 ####Venue + Booking Details
 Date: Saturday 12 March 2016, 8pm
 <a href="http://contactmcr.com/visit/getting-here" target="_blank">Venue: Contact (space 1)</a>, Oxford Road, Manchester, M15 6JA